By Joshua McMorrow-Hernandez for Coinweek …..

 - 1970 – 425

 While mintages for the 100 Soles gold coin are relatively tiny, most issues can still be obtained for only a nominal amount over their spot value in grades of Extremely Fine-40 or below, with the exception of the scarce 1952 and 1958 issues.
-The 1952 and 1958 gold coins presently sell for about $1,000 more than their common counterparts across the grading spectrum.
+“Run-of-the-mill” uncirculated examples of the 1952 and 1958 gold coins presently sell for about $7,000 and $12,500+, respectively.

 The 1965 100 Soles gold coin honors the 400th anniversary of the Lima Mint, where all of the 100 Soles gold coins were made.
 On the obverse of the Lima Mint commemorative gold coin is the national coat of arms, and on the reverse is a design incorporating the Pillars of Hercules within a circle surrounded by the words LIMA 1565-1965.